evryn/laravel-code-challenge-1/README.md

 ### Goals
 - [ ] Implement a Strategy Pattern for uploading files to local filesystem and S3 platform

-### Prerequisites
-- Complete Level 1

 ##### Instructions
 1. Create two drivers called `FilesystemUploader` and `S3Uploader`
+> Hint: It's OK to use mocked S3 uploads.
+We don't want its real functionality for this testing project.
 1. Create a service called `FileUploader`
 1. Decide to use a driver by lookping up a `UPLOADER_DRIVER` environment variable as config.
-> Hint: Write a migration for `files` table and keep the strategy method used there.
+> Hint: Write a new migration for `files` table and keep the strategy method used there.

-## Level 3 (Optional)
+## Version 3 (Optional)

+Due to high usage of our AA (Awesome Application!), we're getting huge amount of image uploads.
+We need to cleanup old images periodicly - but also optimize how we perform table scans during its process.

 ### Intention
-- Getting familiar with researching process
+- Getting familiar with your researching process

 ### Goals
 - [ ] Schedule a task to cleanup old files.
 - [ ] Consider optimizing database for finding old records efficiently.

-### Prerequisites
-- Complete Level 2

 ##### Instructions
 1. Create a command called `files:cleanup` and remove files older than 3 days
+> Note: Command may take long time.
+We don't need to have two instances of the scheduled command running at the same time.
 1. Use [Laravel Scheduling](https://laravel.com/docs/9.x/scheduling) mechanism to schedule command every 20 seconds.
 1. Research about how you can optimize `files` table to efficiently perform table scans during your SELECT query.
 Consider that the table will have near 1,000,000,000 records!